SEatSFU/tsbugs/README.md

 <br>

 **Script:** `index.py` <br>
-**Description:** collect key information from commit/commits that you given and store them into `/TSBugsArtifact/raw_data/output` (If not have the folder, then script will generate)
+**Description:** collect key information from commit/commits that realtive discussion (Github PR, issue and security page) that you given.
+These data will be store in json file at `/TSBugsArtifact/raw_data/output` directory (If not have such directory, then script will generate) <br>
+**Arguments:**
+ - agument 1: URL of Github commit that need to collect
+ - agument 2: person access token (classic); defualt: None

 For single commit:
 ```bash